MicrosoftDocs/power-automate-docs/articles/desktop-flows/hosted-machine-groups.md

 ### Hosted machine group scaling & load balancing example

-In this example, the customer has 10 hosted RPA capacity assigned to the environment and have configured three hosted machine groups with the following configuration.
+In this example, the customer has 10 hosted RPA capacity assigned to the environment and has configured three hosted machine groups with the following configuration.

 | Hosted machine group name | Max bots | Committed bots |
 | ----------| -------| -------|